 A final grade of “I” may be assigned if a student fails to complete all course requirements because of illness or other extenuating circumstances that occur near the close of a term which prevent a student whose performance has otherwise been satisfactory from completing the requirements of a course.
 Unless extenuating circumstances are present, a student’s failure to submit required work when it is due does not provide a basis for the grade of “I”.
 In such cases, a grade of “F” is usually appropriate.

 Final exams are administered in all courses.
 They are to be given during the dates scheduled or the last scheduled class meeting for the course.
-Requests for permission to take or to give final exams early must be approved by the Instructional Dean’s Office in writing.
+Requests for permission to take or to give final exams early must be approved by the respective dean in writing.

 In cases where early exams are permitted, it is expected that all course requirements will be met and/or appropriate additional assignments will be completed to account for the time missed.